yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-3.md

 2. We can then read the value of a variable and supply it to some CSS property with the `var()` function, e.g. `color: var(--theme-color);`
-3. CSS Variables will cascade into inner components.
+3. CSS Variables will cascade into inner elements.

 # Approach

-We will update our CSS rule generation code to dynamic properties with CSS variables, we then set the value of that variable using inline styles.
-This way, we will generate only a single class name per dynamic style definition.
+We will update our CSS rule generation code to support dynamic properties with CSS variables, we then set the value of each variable using inline styles.
+This way, we will generate only a single class name per dynamic style.

-Take this styled component we built in the last post as an example
+Take this styled component we built in the last post as an example:

 ```typescript
 const Block = styled((props: Props) => ({